TuTomasz/Python-Datastructures/README.md

 ![Test Build](https://github.com/TuTomasz/Python-Datastructures/workflows/Test%20Build/badge.svg)
 # Python-Datastructures

 Python-Datastructures is a Python library containing implementations of various data structures written purely in Python.
 Useful when preparing for interviews or building school projects.
-Allow the user to focus on developing your algorithms and not worry about findimng python implementations of classic data structures.
+Allow the user to focus on developing your algorithms and not worry about finding python implementations of classic data structures.

 ## Installation